tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

  The seat I had chosen was farthest away from the dressers, up against the wall.
 I relaxed into the armrests and felt the cold of the metal.
 I could imagine that I was an astronaut, ready for liftoff.
 At the time I only hoped that this would not be like the Challenger explosion.

 Cruz sat to my right, and Texas further down.
 Ben sat directly in front of me, and Utah next to him.
 They were engaged in conversation over the comms—something about seatbelts.
-I looked over my shoulder and saw belts like on a car seat.
+I looked over my shoulder and saw belts like a car seat.
 We had to be strapped in for the trip.

-I wasn’t sure what I was thinking—maybe something more space-y, or even like the buckles found on airplanes.
-I followed suit, sure that they all connected properly into a buckle at the center of my chest.
+I wasn’t sure what I was expecting—maybe something more space-y, or even like the buckles found on airplanes.
+I wasn't even sure that I expected there to be seatbelts at all.
+I followed suit, sure that each of the metal bits connected properly into a buckle at the center of my chest.

 Dr. Meyers walked around and checked each of our restraints.
 He tugged and tightened the straps until each of us could barely move.
 When he got to me he pulled so tight on a strap that it felt difficult to breathe.
 I told him so, but he didn’t acknowledge me.

 Over the Comms I could hear someone breathing heavily.
 My legs started to bounce.
 It seemed like it took forever, but Dr. Meyers finally sat down in his chair and buckled himself in.
 Once he settled in, Dr. Chilton’s voice came over.
 It was cold.

 “Here is what’s going to happen.
 I’m going to flip a few switches, press a few buttons.
 Nothing for you to worry about.
 You may feel queasy afterwards.
 If you need to vomit afterwards, be sure to do it in the bathroom.”
-He pointed at a curtained-off area in the corner.
+He pointed at a curtained-off area in the corner."

 “During the trip you’ll feel yourself being tugged in multiple ways—almost like your rolling around in a box.
 Don’t worry about that—it is perfectly normal.
 Be sure to grit your teeth and don’t loosen your jaw—we’d all like to keep our tongues.”

 We all nervously chuckled.

 “Keep your arms close to your chest.”
 I hugged my torso.